-What is more, if you can measure, cut wood and use a hammer, you will find that making your own small storage building is rather simplistic.
+What is more, if you can measure, cut wood and use a hammer, you will find that making your own wooden shed is rather simplistic.

 - Solar shed plans by Handy Home

 - Instructions for garden model by Mitre 10

 - Video instructions for a shed by DIY Network